Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Investigate-Domain_Risk_Score_Playbook/readme.md

 ### Post-Deployment instructions
 #### a.
 Authorize connections:
 Once deployment is complete, you will need to authorize each connection:
-- Click the "Azure Sentinel" connection resource
-- Click "Edit API connection"
-- Click "Authorize"
-- Enter your DomainTools API credentials
-- Click "Save"
+- Open the Logic App in the edit mode
+- Open "For each Host" Action
-- Repeat steps for other connections such as the DomainTools connector API Connection.
-(In order to authorize the DomainTools connector API connection, an API Username and API Password need to be provided.)
+- Provide connection details for the DomainTools Iris Enrich Custom Connector (A DomainTools API Username and API Key need to be provided)
-- Go to the Sentinel Hook Playbook to edit Azure Sentinel rules.
+- Click on "Add New", provide a name for the connection, enter your DomainTools Iris Enrich API Username and API Key
+- Click "Create"
+- Repeat these steps for any other connections and select the connection details created above.
+- Save the Logic App.
+If the Logic App prompts any missing connections, please update the connections similarly.
+- As a best practice, we have used the Sentinel connection in Logic Apps that use "ManagedSecurityIdentity" permissions.
+Please refer to [this document](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/what-s-new-managed-identity-for-azure-sentinel-logic-apps/ba-p/2068204) and provide permissions to the Logic App accordingly.
 #### b.
 Configurations in Sentinel:
 - In Azure Sentinel, analytical rules should be configured to trigger an incident with risky Domain indicators
 - Configure the automation rules to trigger the playbook
-#### c.
-Managed Identity for Azure Sentinel Logic App connector:
-As a best practice, we  recommend using the Sentinel connection in playbooks that use "ManagedSecurityIdentity" permissions.
-Please refer to [this document](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/what-s-new-managed-identity-for-azure-sentinel-logic-apps/ba-p/2068204)